anthonythorne/pipelines/README.md

 # Anthony Thorne Docker File
-The files necessary to build the docker image used on website builds by On The Line Studios.
+The files necessary to build the docker image used on website builds.

 ## Commands
 The following cli commands allow for easy, build, run and push durring local development.